 Gather the Following

-- Supplemental files (spreadsheets, sound files, etc.) that are an integral part of the work, but not a part of the full text.
-(This step optional)
+- Gather supplemental files (spreadsheets, sound files, etc.) that are an integral part of the work, but not a part of the full text.
+(This step is optional.)

-- Keywords that could help others find your work when searching online
+- Develop a list of keywords that could help others find your work when searching online

 Log in and Complete the Submission Agreement

 Once you have been given approval to do so by the Graduate School, go to http://digitalcommons.library.umaine.edu/etd/ In the Author Corner area in the sidebar on the left, click on “Submit Research” and log in to your account.